open-telemetry/weaver/docs/developer-guide.md

 Many times it's useful to have raw JSON output of your registry for debugging or tooling.
 To generate this output, simply do the following:

-1. Creating a new template registery `templates/registry/json`
+1. Creating a new template registry `templates/registry/json`
 2. Create a `weaver.yaml` file that pulls the entire registry:

     ```yaml